 invites Member States

+1. [to consider policies and regulations that are conducive for mobilizing new and emerging technologies for development, maximize their benefits, and minimize their risks;]

-1. to consider how best to ensure that regulatory frameworks maintain a separation between policy, regulatory and sector operation functions to ensure a transparent, predictable, competitive, independent and non-discriminatory regulatory environment;
+2. [to consider how best to ensure that regulatory frameworks maintain a separation between policy, regulatory and sector operation functions to ensure a transparent, predictable, competitive, independent and non-discriminatory regulatory environment;]

-2. to take a appropriate government role approach to ICT investments, including for investments in new and emerging technologies;
+2. [ to take an appropriate government role approach to ICT investments, including for investments in new and emerging [digital technologies [that support] [pertaining to] [relevant to] telecommunications/ICTs;]]

 3. to remove unnecessary barriers to investments in digital ecosystems;

-4. to consider how best to promote taxation and licensing policies in order to encourage long term and sustained investment from the private sector in areas such as 5G and IoT;
+4. [to consider how best to promote taxation and licensing policies in order to encourage long term and sustained investment from the private sector in areas such as 5G and IoT;]

-5. to review rules and policies to make it easier for the private sector to invest, innovate, and upgrade their existing networks to support new and emerging technologies;
+5. to review rules and policies to make it easier for the private sector to invest, innovate, and upgrade their existing networks to support new and emerging [digital technologies [that support] [pertaining to] [relevant to] telecommunications/ICTs];

-6. to adopt flexible, streamlined, technology neutral, and innovative spectrum policies to encourage the development and deployment of new and emerging technologies;
+6. to adopt flexible, streamlined, technology neutral, and innovative spectrum policies to encourage the development and deployment of new and emerging [digital technologies [that support] [pertaining to] [relevant to] telecomunications/ICTs];

 7. to foster an awareness of environmental challenges such as climate change and its mitigation in developing policies;